Fig 1. Some cotton products.

 Spinning is the ancient craft of twining together fibers from a mass to form strong, continuous thread suitable for weaving.
 The earliest method was merely to roll the fibers between hand and thigh.
 Later two sticks were used: the distaff to hold the bundle of fibers, and a spindle to twist and wind the yarn.

 Mechanization began with the spinning wheel, invented in India and spreading to Europe by the fourteenth century.
 The wheel turned the spindle by means of a belt drive.
-In the fifteenth century the flyer was invented: a device on the spindle shaft that winds the yarn automatically on a spool (see Figure 5).
+In the fifteenth century the flyer was invented: a device on the spindle shaft that winds the yarn automatically on a spool (Fig 5).

 Improved weaving methods in the Industrial Revolution caused increasing demand which provoked several inventions.
 The spinning jenny, invented by James Hargreaves (c.1767), spun as many as 16 threads at once, the spindles all being driven by the same wheel.
 Richard Arkwright's water frame (1769), so called because it was water-powered, had rollers and produced strong thread.
 Then Samuel Crompton produced a hybrid of the two – his mule – which had a movable carriage, and was the forerunner of the modern machine.
 The other modern spinning machine is the ring-spinning frame (1828) in which the strands, drawn out by rollers, are twisted by a "traveler" that revolves on a ring around the bobbin on which they are wound.

 In spinning, the rovings are passed to rotating spindles carrying bobbins, all mounted on a moving frame of the kind originated by Crompton.
 The frame first moves outward, pulling out the roving to form a yarn and twisting it.
 Then it moves back and the yarn is twisted evenly on to the bobbins, guided by the wires.
-Worsted and cotton are now usually spun on a ring spinning frame invented in 1828 by John Thorpe in the United States (see Figure 6).
+Worsted and cotton are now usually spun on a ring spinning frame invented in 1828 by John Thorpe in the United States (Fig 6).

 Linen is spun on a flyer frame that has a hollow inverted U-shaped device, the flyer, that is mounted on a spindle.
 Each yarn passes to a bobbin through the inside of this flyer which rotates round the bobbin, twisting the yarn as it does so.